jbungurait/README_Generator/README.md

   ## Features

-  This app feature and inquirer prompt that accepts user input.
-Based on the user input a mark down file is generated.
+  This app features a CLI prompt to guide the user through the process.
+Information gathered will be generated into markdown text.
+A `.env` file is used to protect information like email addresses.

   ## Contribution

-  Email me at the link to give ideas for future development or issues.
+  Send me and email with any thoughts, issues or ideas for future development.

   ## Tests

-  App will be tested locally before deployment.
+  This application will be tested locally before publishing.